 When mounted, the bayonet is attached to the right side of the muzzle with the blade fixed horizontally.

 The checkered wood or composite grips and the tenon slot of an early Meiji 13 bayonet

 The pommel and guard are of steel, polished bright, and the grips are checkered composition retained by steel rivets.
 The right side of the guard is stamped with the Imperial chrysanthemum and the left side marked with characters denoting the manufacturing armory.
 Serial numbers are stamped on the right side of the pommel just about the leaf-type retainer spring.

-The blade is straight and is fullered on both sides along roughly two-thirds its length, noticeably less so than the later Year 18 Murata bayonet.
+The blade is straight and is fullered on both sides along roughly half its length, noticeably less so than the later Meiji 18 Murata bayonet.